captainedpanoramix/heap-sort-lesson/Heapsort-Submission.md

 ## First phase--Constructing a heap (createMaxHeap)

 The function *createMaxHeap* takes a list, and changes the list to represent a binary tree that obeys the heap invariant.
 Its main subfunction imposes the heap invariant on all of the parent nodes in the tree.
 Let’s understand it first.

-The approach uses a function *swapAndDrop* that imposes the heap invariant on all the nodes.
-It operates bottom-up.
+The approach uses a function *swapAndDrop* operating bottom-up.
 That is, it is called on bottom level parent nodes first, so that every time it is called for a node, it can assume that the node’s children’s trees already obey the invariant.
 The function does whatever is necessary to ensure that the node itself also obeys the invariant.

 What is the key operation?